rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 Select **Rackspace Cloud** from the **Select a Product** drop-down menu, then select **Backups**.

-If you need to create a new Backup, click the System that you want to back up, and then click **Create Backup**.
-If you already have a Backup and want to re-configure it, click the gear icon next to the Backup name and select **Configure Backup**.
+If you need to create a new backup, click the System that you want to back up, and then click **Create Backup**.
+If you already have a backup and want to re-configure it, click the gear icon next to the backup name and select **Configure Backup**.
 See [Configuring a Backup through Backup Actions](/how-to/rackspace-cloud-backup-backup-actions) for more information.